Date of Award:

 Nitrogenase requires energy and electrons to convert N2 into NH3.
 The work presented here examined how the enzyme receives electrons to perform the reaction.
 It was discovered that some microbes employ a novel mechanism that adjusts the energy state of the electrons so that nitrogenase can accept them.
 Further, the slowest step that takes place in nitrogenase once the electrons are taken up was identified.
 Finally, by capitalizing on fundamental knowledge, a biohybrid system was designed to grow nitrogen-fixing bacteria in association with electrodes for light-driven production of fixed nitrogen that has potential to be used as a fertilizer for plant growth.

 Gaining an in-depth understanding of nitrogenase provides insight into one of the most challenging biological reactions, and the newfound knowledge may be a catalyst in developing more efficient systems for sustainable ammonia production.

 Ledbetter, Rhesa N., "Electron Flow and Management in Living Systems: Advancing Understanding of Electron Transfer to Nitrogenase" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7197.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .